-Lovely people on the show some time ago who talked about hyper pressive training.
-They were talking particularly about what they called leaky ladies, and I've been told off for using it what's the it sounds like a facetious term, but it was what this lady called her main client base, which is people, usually after they've had children, women struggle with sometimes with incontinence and things like that, and also prolapses.
-And so having, having a good laugh, can cause embarrassment.
+I had some lovely people on the show some time ago who talked about hypo pressive training.
+They were talking particularly about what they called leaky ladies, and I've been told off for using it what sounds like a facetious term, but it was what this lady called her main client base, which is people, usually after they've had children, women struggle sometimes with incontinence and things like that, and also prolapses.

+So having a good laugh can cause embarrassment.

-Her argument was, the conventional attitude is just go away, strengthen your pelvic floor and she said that very often doesn't succeed where she's got this structured exercise programme, which she calls hyper pressive training, which, if you believe in I think I do is much more effective at improving those problems.
+Her argument was that the conventional attitude is just go away, strengthen your pelvic floor and she said that very often doesn't succeed where she's got this structured exercise programme, which she calls hypo pressive training, which, if you believe her and I think I do is much more effective at improving those problems.

 I'd like to know what that is.

-I shall let you watch the programme and you can colour Just I will.
-We've mentioned this because it's it's slightly controversial what I'm going to say.
-But in in some of these cases, when you get your fingers deep into the pelvic floor muscles, there are some cases where you, you just go straight through the muscle just feels completely wimpy and loose.
-You go through the different lagging fields have going through the layers so easily.
-But another's.
-There's a weakness, but I get the sense, sometimes it's due to it almost like a spasticity in the muscle, rather than a weakness.
+I shall let you watch the programme and you can see it.

+I will mention this because it's slightly controversial what I'm going to say.
+But in some of these cases, when you get your fingers deep into the pelvic floor muscles, there are some cases where you just go straight through, the muscle just feels completely wimpy and loose.
+You go through the different layers and have going through the layers so easily.
+But in others, there's a weakness, but I get the sense, sometimes it's due to it almost like a spasticity in the muscle, rather than a weakness.
 It's weak, because it's in a spastic state.
 And actually, sometimes by taking the tension off those, you can get a good result.
-So that's worth exploring.
-Sometimes this isn't always the only you were doing cases of this is something I would have done a lot of Yeah.
+So that's worth exploring sometimes.
+This is something I would have done a lot of yeah.
 Especially when people have been told they need to go and do all these pelvic floor exercises.

-So it's not always strengthening.
+So it's not always strengthening that's the issue.

-No. And actually, it's it's quite hard thing to treat that, especially if it's quite bad.
+No. And actually, it's quite a hard thing to treat that, especially if it's quite bad.

 Yeah.
-And I would, I would love to hear feedback from people who have done the hyper pressive course because I think it just sounded so encouraging.
-Yeah, let you say what they said because I mean, it was the lady concerned is she's not a healthcare professional, such as an osteopath or a chiropractor.
-And she's, she's a woman, I think he's been through this herself.
-And I think she was a Pilates instructor before, I'll let you see.
-Right, because it was fascinating.
+And I would love to hear feedback from people who have done the hypo pressive course because I think it just sounded so encouraging.
+I'll let you say what they said because I mean, it was the lady concerned is, she's not a healthcare professional, such as an osteopath or a chiropractor.
+And she's a woman, I think he's been through this herself.
+And I think she was a Pilates instructor before, I'll let you see, because it was fascinating.

-Well, what would you say kind of touching on that business, there is a bit of an obsession around the world of exercise and so on, which is about building up the call.
-I have a bit of an issue with that.
-To be honest.
-I think a lot of the time it's it needs the opposite.
-There's a lot of work on strengthening piriformis and glutes and and so ask them what have you.
-And a large number of people I've seen they've got very tight strong so as muscles too much sitting around too much satellite is the muscle shortens it tends isn't actually what you need is a lot more stretching, and a lot less of the obsession about strengthening, you know, spends a lot of time thinking about it.
-He's He's a physiotherapist as well as an osteopath.
-And well, maybe we agree on some of that.
+Well, when we're just kind of touching on that business, there is a bit of an obsession around the world of exercise and so on, which is about building up the core.
+I have a bit of an issue with that to be honest.
+I think a lot of the time, it needs the opposite.
+There's a lot of work on strengthening piriformis and glutes and psoas and what have you.
+And a large number of people I've seen they've got very tight strong psoas muscles, too much sitting around, too much sat like this, the muscle shortens, it tenses and actually what you need is a lot more stretching, and a lot less of the obsession about strengthening.

+I think Eyal Lederman spends a lot of time thinking about it.
+He's a physiotherapist as well as an osteopath.

+Well, maybe we agree on some of that.